amingilani/omscs-notes/content/docs/cs6260/module2/index.md

 Soon we'll write such a proof for the ECB scheme, but we'll do more and show that some of the 4 encryption schemes we saw and couldn't find the attacks will be broken formally.
 The definition will also help us prove the security of some schemes using a slightly different outline.

-## L16: IND-CPA definition -- Example - Part 1
+## L16: IND-CPA definition -- Example 1

 {{< img src="module2-0016-1.png" alt="How to prove a scheme is not secure" class="border-0" >}}